Akil Baddoo Preview, Player Props: Tigers vs. Cubs

 Akil Baddoo At The Plate

-- He has gone deep in 10.0% of his games this season, and 3% of his plate appearances.

-- Baddoo has an RBI in 18 of 80 games this season, with multiple RBI in four of them.
-He has also driven home three or more of his team's runs in three contests.
+- Baddoo has driven home a run in 18 games this season (22.2%), including more than one RBI in 4.9% of his games and producing three or more of his team's runs on three occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.